sudgy/nintendo_translations/README.md

    social level than the speaker is.
 It's not used as much in modern Japanese, but there are still situations where it's used.
  - no honorific: Either indicates a very close relationship, or that the speaker thinks that the person doesn't deserve respect.
+Also often used when referring to a third party.

 If you don't like that I'm leaving the honorifics untranslated, you can just ignore them.
 I've found that you get used to them pretty quickly.